kripnerl/pleque/README.md

 For more information see the documentation at https://pleque.readthedocs.io.

 **Note:** The work is still in the early development stage and `pleque` probably contains bugs.
 You are very welcome to put a your wishes, found bugs or any other comment as an issue.
+There also may occur minor changes in code structure before `0.1.0` release.

 ## Getting Started